Editio Critica Maior: Publication

 Each publication consists of three different volumes: the main Greek text (which can come in one or more parts); supplementary material; and studies on the text and transmission of the particular book/collection of Epistles.
 Alongside the printed editions are the digital editions available at the New Testament Virtual Manuscript Room (NTVMR), released simultaneously but not consisting of the "studies".

-The Gospel of Mark edition had a selection of 206 total Greek manuscript witnesses which the text was based off, of which 174 manuscripts either disagreed with the Byzantine Majority text less than 90%, or agreed with it as approximately to 100%.
+The Gospel of Mark edition had a selection of 206 total Greek manuscript witnesses which the text was based on, of which 174 manuscripts either disagreed with the Byzantine Majority text less than 90%, or agreed with it as approximately to 100%.
 This selection is based on 196 test passages in the Gospel of Mark where every Greek manuscript known was collated, and variants noted.
 The editorial team for the ECM of Mark consisted of Georg Gabel, Annette Hufmeier, Marie-Luise Lakmann, Gregory S. Paulson, Klaus Wachtel, and Holger Strutwolf.